Monday 21 October 2024

 I had a long, sharp needle of about 2 mm, and went in search of a file handle - all of which had file-tang size holes in them, when the little wood lathe caught my eye.
 I sliced a bit of scrap oak on the bandsaw to make a 1” square blank, and attacked it with chisels:

-I turned the end to 13 mm OD, to fit snugly inside a bit of 15 mm copper tube; I annealed the tube a formed the end over so that I had a neat ferrule, and glued it on the handle with some Loctite, pushing the needle into a 1.5 mm hole in the end.
+I turned the end to 13 mm OD, to fit snugly inside a bit of 15 mm copper tube; I annealed the tube and formed the end over so that I had a neat ferrule, and glued it on the handle with some Loctite, pushing the needle into a 1.5 mm hole in the end.

 Took about an hour: